kephothoX/Mulot/README.md

 ## House keeping

-`cd HouseKeeping` and create a new python env bu running `python -m venv CircleEnv`  activate the env and install packages by running  `pip install -r requirements.txt` then run `python main.py` to get Entity_Secret and Cipher_Text.
+`cd HouseKeeping` and create a new python env by running `python -m venv CircleEnv`  activate the env and install packages by running  `pip install -r requirements.txt` then run `python main.py` to get Entity_Secret and Cipher_Text.
 Also for Wallet Set creation.